-2. BASIS OF PREPARATION

-a) Statement of compliance
+2. BASIS OF PREPARATION, STATEMENT OF COMPLIANCE AND CONSOLIDATION a) Statement of compliance

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The policies applied in these consolidated financial statements are based on IFRS in effect as of November 30, 2017.

-These consolidated financial statements were approved and authorized for issuance by the Board of Directors on July , 2018.
+These condensed consolidated interim financial statements, including comparatives, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting".
+The accounting policies set out in Note 3 have been applied consistently to all years presented in these condensed consolidated interim financial statements unless otherwise indicated.
+These condensed consolidated interim financial statements have been prepared on an accrual basis and presented in Canadian dollars, the Company's functional currency and were approved by the Board of Directors on October 30, 2018.